Scope

 Disclaimer

 In addition to our standard disclaimer, note that sedation of the agitated patient is a very high risk clinical process.
 This article is provided for educational purposes and may be a useful refresher for clinicians who are already competent in sedation or valuable learning for clinicians embarking on the path to attain competency.
 However by itself, this article does not provide such competency.
 Alway consult local guidelines and policies and consult a senior clinician when seeking to apply information from this article.
+Additionally, the practice of clinicians with high expertise in sedation may reasonably differ from the approaches, agents, doses and timing recommended in this article.

-Furthermore, the pharmacological properties and risks of the sedation agents are not discussed in detail – clinicians should consult alternative resources for full prescribing information about these medications before prescribing, including but not limited to, contraindications, precautions, adverse effects and interactions.
+Please note that the pharmacological properties and risks of the sedation agents are not discussed in detail – clinicians should consult alternative resources for full prescribing information about these medications before prescribing, including but not limited to, contraindications, precautions, adverse effects and interactions.

 Consider the Risks & Resources